-The impact of race and ethnicity on the other same-sex marriage questions, however, is much less pronounced.
-Only in two other cases do voters' racial/ethnic backgrounds influence their views on same-sex marriage-whether or not same-sex marriage is the most important issue facing California and opinions on the Supreme Court ruling on same-sex marriage.
-Latinos, relative to Whites, were .07 less likely to consider same-sex marriage as the most significant issue facing the state.
-Thus, it appears that moral values issues, despite hopes by Republicans that this issue area would convert Latino Democrats over the Republican party, does not appear to be at the top of their concerns in this election cycle.
-Finally, Asians are more likely than Whites to disapprove of the Supreme Court's ruling that overturned the ban on same-sex marriage.
+The impact of race and ethnicity on the other samesex marriage questions, however, is much less pronounced.
+Only in two other cases do voters' racial/ethnic backgrounds influence their views on same-sex marriage whether or not same-sex marriage is the most important issue facing California and opinions on the Supreme Court ruling on same-sex marriage.
+Latinos, relative to whites, were .07 less likely to consider same-sex marriage as the most significant issue facing the state.
+Thus, it appears that moral values issues, despite hopes by Republicans that this issue area would convert Latino Democrats over to the Republican party, were not at the top of their concerns in this election cycle.
+Finally, Asians were more likely than whites to disapprove of the Supreme Court's ruling that overturned the ban on same-sex marriage.

 Table 4 presents the logit estimates using the PPIC statewide data.
 Recall that this survey was conducted just one month prior to the general election.
-As these estimates reveal, racial variations towards Proposition 8 continue to emerge in the weeks leading up to the election.
-However, such a distinction only arises with respect to Black respondents; they are .15 more likely to vote in support of Proposition 8 than are Whites.
-Consistent with the previous logit estimates, along with Egan and Sherill's findings (2009), political ideology, party affiliation, age, and identifying oneself as a born again Christian affects one's attitudes opinions towards the ballot initiative.
-In comparing the relative influence of these various factors on one's likelihood of casting a "yes" vote on Proposition 8, being a Black respondent has the largest impact, followed by religion and partisanship.
+As these estimates reveal, racial variations toward Proposition 8 continued to emerge in the weeks leading up to the election.
+However, such a distinction only arises with respect to black respondents; they were .15 more likely to vote in support of Proposition 8 than were whites.
+Consistent with the previous logit estimates, along with Egan and Sherrill's findings (2009), political ideology, party affiliation, age, and identifying oneself as a born again Christian affect one's attitudes toward the ballot initiative.
+In comparing the relative influence of these various factors on one's likelihood of casting a "yes" vote on Proposition 8, being a black respondent has the largest impact, followed by religion and partisanship.